ECHO-Chicago: Serious Mental Illness

 Other healthcare professionals will receive a Certificate of Participation.
 For information on the applicability and acceptance of Certificates of Participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by the ACCME, please consult your professional licensing board.

-Please Note: The credit claiming process will close three months after the conference end date.
+Please Note: The credit claiming process will close three months after the conference ends.
 Requests to claim credit after three months will be subject to additional fees.